 The computed grand mean of 2.96 for Investigation as shown in Table 7 indicates a high level of student engagement in inquiry-related science activities, suggesting that learners are actively involved in exploring, questioning, and experimenting to construct understanding.
 This aligns with studies showing that inquiry-based learning enhances students’ higher-order thinking and problem-solving abilities in science (Antonio & Prudente, 2024; Alarcon et al., 2023).
 Similarly, table 8 shows Cooperation subscale obtained a grand mean of 2.94, also at a high level, implying that students often collaborate, share ideas, and support one another in science-related tasks—an approach found to strengthen engagement, learning outcomes, and teamwork skills according to Yasar (2024) and Callahan et al. (2022).

-Table 7: Investigation
+Table 7.
+Investigation